Civil Sexual Assault Lawsuits

 - Negligent Infliction of Emotional Distress (for witnesses or bystanders to the sexual assault)

-It's worth noting that some states (like California, for instance) have codified sex-related causes of action.
+It's worth noting that some states (California, for instance) have codified sex-related causes of action.
 Also, the reasons for suing aren't always monetary in nature.
-Some victims simply want the sense of validation that can accompany the legal recognition of their experience, and a sense of justice and closure, knowing that the culprit will be held accountable for what they did.
+Some victims simply want the sense of validation that can accompany the legal recognition of their experience.
+They may also want a sense of justice and closure, knowing that the culprit will be held accountable for what they did.

 Suing Third Parties